Google Meet transcription, done right.

 How to record a Meet call

-- Grant microphone and screen recording permissions on first launch.
+- Grant microphone and tab capture permissions when prompted.

 - Open a Google Meet call in your browser.

-- Click the Notabium menu bar icon and hit Record (or accept the overlay if it pops up).
+- Click Record in the Notabium extension (or accept the overlay if it pops up).
+Let everyone know the call is being recorded.

 - Continue the meeting normally.
 The transcript appears live in the app.